talkingseed/django_channels/README.md

 - Access to/sharing with Docker volumes

 ## Technical debt:
+- DRF UI has to be disabled for production (and remove the need for "content-type": 'application/json' header) with Session and Basic Authentication enabled in settings of the REST_FRAMEWORK
 - clean auto-generated React folders
 - npm i for Docker
 - SSL certificates for unicorn in git folder